suchintannit/COE-Assignment-Version-3-AWS/README.md

 ### 4. Troubleshoot Execution.
-Do a vagrant up the first time you execute.
+Do a terraform apply the first time you execute.
 Let the process complete in one go.
 If it gets stuck then close the VMs from virtualbox and then do the follwoing options from the root folder.

 	PS>terraform destroy